 Google won’t bother trying to find a Japanese version of your site if it doesn’t exist.

-Here’s an example to play with, assuming you want 3 English variations for one website that defaults to standard English for everyone besides the selected 3 geolocations:
+Here’s an example to play with, assuming you want 3 English variations for one website that defaults to Standard English for each of them besides the selected 3 geolocations:

 <link rel=”alternate” href=”http://textunited.com/en-ie” hreflang=”en-ie” />